martin3141/nifti_mrs_minimal_r_example/README.md

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-Finally, basic phasing and line-broading steps may be performed to aid visual interpretation:
+Finally, basic phasing and line-broadening steps may be performed to aid visual interpretation:

 ``` r